 Asma Rehman, a therapist in Houston TX, practicing at the Grief Recovery Center says, the sooner, the better!
 Before you even get married.
 Premarital counseling is always a great idea so that major life issues can be planned and discussed, possibly defusing future clashes over hot topics.

 When the skies get cloudy in your relationship – married or not – it’s probably ideal to err on the side of caution; if you wait until the crack in the union becomes a full blown crater, one or both of you could already have a “why bother” attitude.
 This kind of emotional block makes it far more difficult to find a happy middle ground to make the repairs needed.

 What is your role in the process?

-Undoubtedly, it take more than a good, affordable, and time-friendly counselor to get your relationship back on track.
+Undoubtedly, it take more than a good, affordable, and time-friendly relationship or marriage counselor to get your relationship back on track.
 Equally – if not more – important is your own role in the process of putting the pieces back together.

 So how can you increase the success of your counseling experience?